Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Assumptions, consistency, and asymptotic normality

-Clearly, \(\beta_0 \neq 0\) is a fundamental identification assumption.
-Otherwise, we cannot hope to separately identify \(\beta_0\) and \(\gamma_0\).
+Assuming a compact and convex parameter space is a standard assumption for nonlinear regression (e.g. \citealp{jennrich:1969} or \citealp{chan:15}).
+In particular, we impose compactness on the parameter space of $\beta$.
+We follow \citet[Assumption 2.2]{hansen:17}, who argues that, in principle, the restriction could be relaxed such that $\Xi = \mathbb{R}$ at the expense of more technical detail, as, for instance, discussed in \citet[Section 2.6]{newmc:94}.
+Whenever interest lies in identifying jointly the parameter vector $\theta$, we impose the additional identification restriction \(\beta_0 \neq 0\).
 Fortunately, as shown in Section \ref{sec:inf}, it is still possible to draw statistical inferences involving the hypothesis \(\beta = 0\), provided a suitable test statistic is used.
-Although it seems possible to relax the constraint \(\ubar\gamma > 2/3\) and allow for \(\gamma \in (0,2/3]\), this comes with a substantial increase in additional technicalities and is thus left for future research; see also the discussion in \cite{chrismass:18}.
+Although it seems possible to relax the constraint \(\ubar\gamma > 2/3\) and allow for \(\gamma \in (1/2,2/3]\), this comes with a substantial increase in additional technicalities and is thus left for future research.
+The boundary point $\gamma = 1/2$, in particular, presents several difficulties as already discussed in \cite{chrismass:18} for a linear regression model.
+Importantly, Assumption \ref{ass:C} allows for ``recency bias'' ($\gamma > 1$) as well as updating schemes where distant data points are weighted more heavily than recent ones ($\gamma < 1$).
+As we will see in Section \ref{sec:emp}, this allows us to empirically test the hypothesis of ``recency bias'' put forward by MN.